Baishuitai

-Baishuitai (白水臺 (Pai-shui-tʻai, Báishuǐtái, White Water Terrace)) is located in Baidicun (Pai-ti-tsʻun, 白地村), a village between Li-chiang and Shangri-La County in Sanba Township (三垻鄉), Shangri-La County, Dêqên Tibetan Autonomous Prefecture, northwestern Yunnan province, China.
+Baishuitai (白水臺 (Pai-shui-tʻai, Báishuǐtái, White Water Terrace)) is a travertine located in Baidicun (Pai-ti-tsʻun, 白地村), a village between Li-chiang and Shangri-La County in Sanba Township (三垻鄉), Shangri-La County, Dêqên Tibetan Autonomous Prefecture, northwestern Yunnan province, China.
 Slightly north of Ha-pa-hsüeh-shan near the upper Yangtze river valley, it is noted for its natural mineral terraces.

 Transportation

 From Tiger Leaping Gorge

 In October 2013, a daily bus ran between Tiger Leaping Gorge and Baishuitai at a price of 55 RMB.
 Tickets can be purchased at Tina's Guest House or Tibet Guest House.
 Taxis can be arranged, at a price of around 300 RMB.

 From Shangri-la

 In August 2013, there were two daily buses operating between Shangri-la and Baishuitai, one leaving Shangri-la at 9 am and one at 2 pm.
 The ticket price was 25 RMB.
 The journey of about 90 km lasts around 3 hours, because of the very difficult mountain road.